ltecot/rand_smoothing_indep_vars/README.md

 You will need to run this file multiple times with the diffect parts commented out in the marked CUSTOM section to get the plots for all datasets.

 For the certified accuracy plots, if you wish to use data from your own runs you will need to search for the "CUSTOM" comment marker in the "create_cert_acc_plot.py" file and change the filepaths to your own saved sigma vectors in the "models/sigmas" file.
-However, the specific sigma vectors we used are saved in this repository so there is no need for changes if you simply wish to use ours.
 To create these plots, run the following commands:

 ```
 python create_cert_acc_plot.py --model=mnist --batch_smooth=100 --N0=100 --N=1000 --alpha=0.001
 python create_cert_acc_plot.py --model=fashion_mnist --batch_smooth=100 --N0=100 --N=1000 --alpha=0.001
 python create_cert_acc_plot.py --model=cifar10 --batch_smooth=100 --N0=100 --N=1000 --alpha=0.001
-python create_cert_acc_plot.py --model=cifar10_robust --batch_smooth=100 --N0=100 --N=1000 --alpha=0.001
 python create_cert_acc_plot.py --model=imagenet --batch_smooth=50 --N0=100 --N=1000 --alpha=0.001
-python create_cert_acc_plot.py --model=imagenet_robust --batch_smooth=50 --N0=100 --N=1000 --alpha=0.001
+python create_cert_acc_plot.py --model=kitti --batch_smooth=50 --N0=100 --N=1000 --alpha=0.001
 ```

 The final plots can then be found in the "figures" folder, with the model option included in the filename to indicate which plot corresponds to which model.